wp-plugins/wp-events/readme.txt

 == Screenshots ==

-1. The screen where you add events (version 1.5.2)
+1. The screen where you add events
-2. A glance of the very extended options panel (version 1.5.2)
+2. A glance of the very extended options panel
-3. Event management (version 1.5.2)
+3. Event management
-4. Categories (version 1.5.2)
+4. Categories